iridl/python-maproom-tuto/README.md

 * Lesson 5 : Add a data layer to the map

-* Lesson 6: Automatically center map on data
+* Lesson 6 : Automatically center map on data

+* Lesson 7 : Prevent dragging far from data